forcedotcom/cli/releasenotes/sf/README.md

 Here are the new and changed features in recent updates of the `sf` executable of Salesforce CLI.

-We publish a new stable version of `sf` on Thursdays, bundled with the weekly `sfdx` release.
-We also publish a release candidate in the `sfdx` executable's `stable-rc` version.
-The release candidate contains changes that will likely be in the final weekly version.
+We publish a new stable version of `sf` on Thursdays that will be installed automatically when you install `sfdx`.

 Run `sf version` to display the version installed on your computer.
 Run `sfdx update` to update to the latest available stable version.